jusdata/Excel-Excites/README.md

 - **Tools/Skills:** Excel, Pivot Tables, Slicers, Power Query
 - **Description:** Analyzed Overall Churn Rate, Competitors, Age Group Churn Rate and Reasons for Churn, among others.
-- **Insights:** Core KPIs include overall churn rate, churn by age group, competitor-driven churn, and the distribution of churn reasons.
-The dashboard equips retention teams to prioritize intervention strategies — whether through pricing adjustments, product improvements, or targeted outreach — based on the most impactful churn drivers.
-A notable pattern is the concentration of churn within specific age segments and competitor-switching behavior, suggesting that retention efforts would be most effective when tailored by demographic profile.
+- **Insights:** Core KPIs show 6,687 total customers with 1,796 churned at a 27% churn rate — with competitor activity being the dominant driver, as 37% of churned customers left for better offers and 38% for better devices, collectively accounting for the majority of churn reasons.
+The 65-and-above age bracket is the most at-risk segment at 38% of senior churn, less-than-5GB data users show the highest churn rate among all data tiers, and California leads state-level churn at a striking 75% — signaling where retention efforts are most urgently needed.
+To reduce churn, the data points to three clear action areas: improving device and offer competitiveness to counter the 75% competitor-driven churn, introducing loyalty or data upgrade incentives targeting low-data and senior segments, and prioritizing retention campaigns in high-churn states like California, Indiana, and New Hampshire.

     <img width="777" height="444" alt="Customer Churn Analysis_Dashboard" src="https://github.com/user-attachments/assets/d86941d6-492b-4676-aee3-e2163ef8cc46" />